EddyLuten/bhreia.com/docs/campaigns/plans/plan-17.md

 --8<-- "spoiler.html"

 - If they go to the camp, check [[assaulted-halfling]]
+- When passing Cauldin's Point, [[weslan]] joins them on horseback with a few of his men.
+They noticed the smoke plume.
 - If they go to the [[ironstone-forge]]:
   - A few miles out, they can see smoke on the horizon.
   - All of the forge buildings are on fire